dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 # Step 3.
 Split existing reservoir storage among parties (year 1 only)

 Split the starting combined reservoir storage (Figure 5) entered in Section 1B among the parties.
-These assignments are joint party decisions.
+These assignments are joint party (political) decisions.
 There are many possibilities.
-Below, the default splits apply Interim Guidelines Intentionally Created Surplus (ICS) accounts, the Lower and Upper Basin drought contingency plans and the Minute 323 to the U.S.-Mexico Treaty (IBWC, 2021; USBR, 2019).
+Here, the default values in Column B apply Interim Guidelines Intentionally Created Surplus (ICS) accounts, the Lower and Upper Basin drought contingency plans and the Minute 323 to the U.S.-Mexico Treaty (IBWC, 2021; USBR, 2019).

--   Assign the 11.6 maf protection volume to the shared, reserve account (5.9 maf from Lake Powell plus 5.7 maf from Lake Mead).
+-   Assign the 11.6 maf protection volume to the shared, reserve account.
+11.6 maf is the sum of 5.9 maf protection volume for Lake Powell plus 5.7 maf protection volume for Lake Mead {USBR, 2019 \#2578}.

 -   Assign the 0.17 maf in Mexico’s Lake Mead conservation account to Mexico (USBR, 2021a).